-The Company is waiting a feedback from relevant government agencies to determine the best way to move the properties to develop the Company's mineral interests, and the Company may need to update the EIA report once the feedback is received.
+The Company is awaiting feedback from relevant government agencies to advance the development of the Company's mineral interests.
+The Company anticipates that it may need to update the EIA report once the feedback is received.

 The Mining Area Permit which defines the mining limits of the Fuwan Silver Project and restricts the use of this land to mining activities has been renewed indefinitely until the Company receives the mining permit for this property.